Lovebirds

 Although small, lovebirds are active, intelligent, and inquisitive.
 They tend to develop a loving bond with their owners, provided there is enough interaction.

 These ‘pocket parrots’, as they are called, can be aggressive towards other birds and animals, so a close eye must be kept while they are interacting with any other pets.
-This behavior is thought to be a result of the strong bond that blossoms between a lovebird and its human, to the point that the bird is jealous and unwilling to share the company, thus becoming aggressive.
+This behavior is thought to result from the strong bond that blossoms between a lovebird and its human, to the point that the bird is jealous and unwilling to share the company, thus becoming aggressive.

-- Refill the food and water dishes every day; make sure to keep them clean as well.
+• Refill the food and water dishes daily; make sure to keep them clean as well.

 Training your lovebird can take a lot of time and patience on your part.
 Always remember to take small steps at a time, not to overdo the training on any given day, and always use positive reinforcement by rewarding the bird with a treat for a job well done.
 Never yell or get physically aggressive with it, as that might undo any progress you and your feathered friend may have made up to that point.